20 Fun Preschool Activities Using Everyday Items

 Shaving Cream Sponge

-Spray shaving cream into several small bowls, add food coloring and mix with tongue depressors.
-Use regular sized house sponges and if the sponges are totally dry, moisten them first.
+This is one of the best sensory activities out there!
+Spray shaving cream into several small bowls, add food coloring and mix.
+Use regular sized house sponges, and if the sponges are totally dry, moisten them first.
 Allow participants to apply colored shaving cream to the sponges as if icing a cake.

 Tape Vase